Core Concepts

 Origin Private File System (OPFS)

-For browsers without File System Access API, Continuata uses OPFS as a staging area before allowing users to export files.
+For browsers without the File System Access API and without the Bridge installed, Continuata can use OPFS as a staging area before exporting files as a ZIP.

 Continuata Bridge

-A lightweight desktop companion app that provides native file system access for browsers that need it, particularly Safari and mobile browsers.
+A free desktop companion app that provides native file system access for browsers that need it — Safari and Firefox.

 Manifest Structure